 A complete summary of the predicted wind conditions across the study site is presented in Section 5 of this report.
-Based on CFD test results, interpretation, and experience with similar developments, all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
-More specifically, surrounding sidewalks, exterior amenity areas, and building access points will experience acceptable wind conditions throughout the year.
-The sunken courtyard as well as the balconies at levels two and three will experience conditions suitable for sitting or more sedentary activities through the year, which is acceptable.
+Based on CFD test results, interpretation, experience with similar developments, and reference to City of Ottawa pedestrian wind speed criteria, we conclude that all grade level areas within and surrounding the development site will be acceptable for the intended pedestrian uses on a seasonal basis.
+More specifically, surrounding sidewalks, building access points, and the outdoor amenity area at the rear of the building will experience appropriate wind conditions throughout the year.